akuya-ekorot/seg-fault/0x001-compilation/notes.md

 # Compilation Process for C programs with GCC

+- C is a programming language.
-- Files end with a .c extension.
+- Programs written in C end with a .c extension.
 - .c files are human-readable, written in plain text using alphanumeric and math symbols
-- C is a high-level language.
+- This makes C is a high-level language.
-- Computer hardware communicate using low-level languages.
-Machine language and Assembly language.
+- Computer hardware, on the other hand, communicate using low-level languages.
+  - Low-level languages can either be _Machine language_ and _Assembly language_.
   - Machine language is in binary, ones and zeros.
   - Assembly language is written with a set of letters and symbols.
 - Necessary to convert .c files to a language the computer hardware can understand.